 Institutional parameters are added to the federal calculation to determine eligibility for MICA aid.
 The MICA Financial Aid Application allow families to explain any unusual situation or special circumstances which may affect a family’s ability to contribute to the student’s educational expenses.

 Financial aid is awarded only to degree-seeking students who are accepted for admission to the College.
 (A minimum of 6 credits per semester is required.)
 Students must reapply for financial aid each academic year.
 Priority funding consideration is extended to students applying by established deadlines.
-After receiving all the required financial aid application materials, the College’s financial aid director develops a financial aid package which may consist of grants, scholarships, loans, and/or work opportunities.
+After receiving all the required financial aid documents, the financial aid office develops a financial aid package which may consist of grants, scholarships, loans, and/or work-study opportunities.
 The institutional contribution to the financial aid package is based on a combination of need and merit.
-Financial aid award notices are sent on a rolling basis beginning about April 15.
+Financial aid award notices are sent on a rolling basis beginning about April 1.

 Estimated Family Contribution (EFC)